topcoder-platform/tc-online-review/README.txt

-ATTENTION!
-Some sections of this file have changed since the last submission.
-           Please reread changed sections attentively.
-The changed sections are marked, so you can't miss them.

-Note to reviewers.
-(THIS SECTION HAS CHANGED)
-  This assembly includes all the code from the Project Admin and Details one.
-  That code has almost no changes, except those one that contained bugs and these bugs might cause some impact on the code from the Project Review assembly.
-  Due to the absense of changes to the Admin part of the assembly, you'll find no links to the Actions from this assembly.
-We humbly ask you to type the links to those actions by hand after logging into the application.
-Below is some notes what you should enter.
+Notes on testing some actions from Project Review assembly.

   1. Create Screening

-     To create screening you should enter the following into the Address filed of your browser:
+     To create screening you should enter the following into the Address field of your browser:

        http://localhost:8080/online_review/actions/CreateScreening.do?method=createScreening&sid=<id-of-submission>